 Any plan you follow will only work as long as you follow it.
 This means that the plan you choose needs to work with your life, forever.
 It needs to be flexible enough to allow for birthdays, holidays and the occasional treat.
 Most of all, if you are going to eat this way for the rest of your life, the food needs to be enjoyable.
 If you love your low fodmap grains, is it really realistic to say you will never eat carbs again?

 2. Think FODMAPs

 IBS symptoms, like bloating and cramping, can make it difficult to know if you are physically hungry or not, often increasing non-hungry eating.
 Minimising symptoms will make you more comfortable, and allow you to be more aware of your body’s natural internal cues of hunger and satisfaction.

 3. Eat your veggies

 Numerous studies show that people who eat their veggies are more likely to be within a healthy weight range and less likely to have diabetes, high cholesterol or heart disease.
 Veggies are low in calories, but high in vitamins, minerals and gut friendly fibre.
 So it’s surprising that the research indicates over 90% of us don’t eat enough vegetables.
 Recommendations are 5 serves of vegetables per day, with one serve being about 75g or ½ cup chopped.
 Increase your veggie consumption by spreading them out over 2-3 meals per day, experiment with different ways of cooking them and use low fodmap herbs and spices to add flavour.

-Low fodmap veggies include; carrots, cucumber, tomato, lettuce, ½ cup of zucchini/courgette, eggplant, ½ cup broccoli, ½ cup green beans, capsicum/bell peppers, kent pumpkin, cabbage, spinach, fennel and many more.
+Low FODMAP veggies include; carrots, cucumber, lettuce, ½ cup of zucchini/courgette, eggplant, ½ cup broccoli, ½ cup green beans, kent pumpkin, cabbage, spinach, fennel and many more.
 Check your app for more details and updates.

 4. Slow down and eat mindfully